The Shredded photo.

-I was approached by a client of mine who had a beautiful photo of her taken at the time she moved out of her basic training in the RAF in the 80’s.
-The photo met with fate worse than anyone could have imagined, the shredder.
-Not an ordinary shredder but a cross cut shredded, one which shredded sideways as well as long.
+I was approached by a client of mine who had a beautiful photo of her taken at the time she moved out of her basic training in the RAF in the ’80s.
+The photo met with a fate worse than anyone could have imagined, the shredder.
+Not an ordinary shredder but a cross-cut shredder, one which shredded sideways as well as long.
 As you can imagine she was devastated.
 Her husband who did the deed was not in the best of moods either.

-This process went on until i had all the pieces in place and aligned.
+This process went on until I had all the pieces in place and aligned.
 The next step was to paint similar colours behind the cracks to help the patching process.
 I used the dropper tool to select a similar blue to the jacket and painted on a separate layer behind the cracks.
-I repeated this with the shirt and flowers and skin and background until I had solid colour filling all the miss matched cracks.
-By providing the correct tones and hues as near as possible to the missing sections the “Patch tool” would find it easier and neater to “content aware fill” the missing spaces between the aligned shreds.
+Repeating this with the shirt and flowers and skin and background.
+I soon had a solid colour filling all the miss matched cracks.
+By providing the correct tones and hues as near as possible to the missing sections the “Patch tool” would find it easier and neater to “content aware fill”.
+This made it easy to fill the missing spaces between the aligned shreds.

-The patching and healing brush tool were used extensively for this restore.
-As I’d prepped the cracks ready for patching it was just a case of carefully selecting matching areas and patching the weave of the jacket and hat and skin tones and meticulously working through the image to fill in the missing pieces.
+The patching and healing brush tools were used extensively for this restore.
+As I’d prepped the cracks ready for patching it was just a case of carefully selecting matching areas and patching the weave of the jacket.
+I Went on to match the hat and skin tones and meticulously working through the image to fill in the missing pieces.
 This took just as long if not longer than aligning all the shred on layers.

 The final touch was to deploy some frequency separation techniques to even out any blotches that occurred and to smooth the skin a touch.

 I then trimmed to 8×6 proportions, scaled the DPI down ready for printing at 300DPI and sharpened with an 8×6 inch print size in mind.
 I always sharpen my image for the intended print size.